-In this category, projects are of a nature that indirectly support aviation based activities but are not typically used to generate airport revenue such as public terminal areas (may include free public parking and roads); airfield maintenance facilities; and land acquisition to provide for these types of developments.
+6. SUSTAINABILIITY: In this category, projects are of a nature that indirectly support aviation based activities but are not typically used to generate airport revenue such as public terminal areas (may include free public parking and roads); airfield maintenance facilities; and land acquisition to provide for these types of developments.

-A.3 Airport Pavement Management Systems (APMS)

-To assist airports in meeting state and federal obligations related to airfield pavement management, as well as to preserve past investments in airfield pavements, the STB may provide pavement management services or funding for a portion of an eligible airport's airfield pavement maintenance needs.
+C. Airport Pavement Management System (APMS): To assist airports in meeting state and federal obligations related to airfield pavement management, as well as to preserve past investments in airfield pavements, the STB may provide pavement management services or funding for a portion of an eligible airport's airfield pavement maintenance needs.

 ADOT has developed a pavement management program that provides airports with periodic maintenance of their respective aviation surfaces.
-All State system, public-owned, public-use paved airports are included in the APMS.
-Each year Aeronautics develops a list of projects and includes the list in the Five-Year Program.
-Sponsors receiving APMS treatment are responsible for 10% of the construction costs.
+All State system, public owned, public use paved airports are included in this program.
+Annually, a list of projects will be developed by ADOT and, working with Local Airport Sponsors, included in the Five-Year Airport Development Program.
+Sponsors receiving APMS treatment will be responsible for 10% of the construction costs.

-A.4 State System Planning Program

-To inventory, monitor, and assess the State's aviation system as well as establish system goals and priorities, State aviation funds may be used to conduct statewide aviation planning, research studies, or aviation support services.
+- D. State System Planning Program: To inventory, monitor, and assess the State's aviation system as well as establish system goals and priorities, State aviation funds may be used to conduct statewide aviation planning, research studies, or aviation support services.
 Funds are predominantly applied to the aviation planning studies conducted by Aeronautics and of a statewide importance to airports within Arizona.
-Some examples are included in Chapter Six.

-A.5 Airport Development Loan Program

-To maximize the use and efficiency of the State Aviation Fund as well as assist airports in becoming more financially self-sufficient, the Board may utilize appropriated funds or cash balances in the fund to provide low-interest loans for projects that are not eligible or otherwise funded through a grant program.
+Some examples are included in Chapter Six. - E. Airport Development Loan Program: To maximize the use and efficiency of the State Aviation Fund as well as assist airports in becoming more financially self-sufficient, the Board may utilize appropriated funds or cash balances in the fund to provide low-interest loans for projects that are not eligible or otherwise funded through a grant program.
 See Chapter Five.